RomlinGroup/Flatpack/README.md

 ## Prototyping (Rust) 🦀

-Please be aware that this is still in the experimental phase.
-We advise against using it for production purposes.
+We are still in the experimental phase, and advise against using flatpack.ai for production purposes.
 As we iterate and refine, we embrace a "fail fast, learn faster" approach.
-Everything is up for revision, and nothing is set in stone; we constantly try new angles and challenge our assumptions.
+Everything is up for revision, and nothing is set in stone.

 1. git clone https://github.com/romlingroup/flatpack-ai.git
 2. Install Rust with https://www.rust-lang.org/tools/install